List of GMTV programmes: Oooberry Telly

-Oooberry Telly was first launched in February 2002 running between the 6–7.10am timeslot.
-Because of the block's name, the continuity package would always lead up to Ni Ni's Treehouse being the last preschool program shown before handing over to Diggit/Up on the Roof.
+Oooberry Telly was launched in February 2002 running in the 6:00 am to 7:10am timeslot.
+Because of the block's name, the continuity package would always lead to Ni Ni's Treehouse, being the last preschool programme shown before handing over to Diggit / Up on the Roof.
 The "Horace & Oupagogo" shorts from said series would also be shown as separate miniseries while the viewers tuning in waited for Ni Ni's Treehouse to air.
-The block was discontinued in mid-2003 with all the preschool programs being branded under "GMTV Kids" which logo holds the Disney Mickey Mouse text font.
+The block was discontinued in mid-2003 with all the preschool programmes being branded under "GMTV Kids", the logo of which holds the Disney Mickey Mouse text font.

 Wakey!
 Wakey!

 Wakey!
-Wakey! was GMTV's pre-school slot which ran every weekend morning on CITV, GMTV, and GMTV2 from 6:00 am to 7:25 am.
-It was originally presented by Kerry Newell (of Fun Song Factory fame) and was later replaced by former CBeebies presenter Sue Monroe from 2006.
+Wakey! was GMTV's pre-school slot that ran every weekend on CITV, GMTV, and GMTV2 from 6:00 am to 7:25 am.
+It was originally presented by Kerry Newell (of Fun Song Factory fame) who was later replaced by former CBeebies presenter Sue Monroe from 2006.
 Before Wakey!
-Wakey!, Toonattik ran the pre-school slot for the first half of 2005 with pre-recorded voiceovers with Jamie and Anna taking over from 07:25.
+Wakey!, Toonattik ran the pre-school slot for the first half of 2005 with pre-recorded voiceovers with Jamie and Anna taking over from 7:25 am.
 In September 2008, the show was relaunched as The Fluffy Club.